GoogleCloudPlatform/community/tutorials/singularity-containers-with-cloud-build/README.md

 - it's basically defining the builder we will use in future steps (with build recipes).
 Once we have this custom build step defined, then we can use it against a Singularity recipe to build a container and send it to Google Storage.
 In summary:

- - builder.yaml will create our builder
+ - builder.yaml will create the Singularity builder
  - cloudbuild.yaml will run a cloud build

 Let's go!

 ### Step 1.
 Create a Singularity builder

-Cloud Build supports the definition and use of *custom build steps* to extend the range of tasks it can handle.
-We create our builder via a custom build step, and can do this with two files in the ```singularity-buildstep``` directory.
+Cloud Build supports the definition and use of _custom build steps_ to extend the range of tasks it can handle.
+You create the builder via a custom build step, and can

+do this with two files in the ```singularity-buildstep``` directory.

-* ```builder.yaml``` is the recipe to create our Cloud Builder.
+* ```builder.yaml``` is the recipe to create the Singularity builder.
 Specifically, it's a configuration file you will submit to build the custom build step
 * ```Dockerfile``` contains the steps required to download and build Singularity in a ```go``` container

 First, change directory to see these files: